cloudflare/cloudflare-docs/content/cloudflare-for-saas/start/advanced-settings/custom-origin.md

 * Currently, SNI Rewrite is not supported for wildcard custom hostnames.
 Subdomains covered by a wildcard custom hostname send the custom origin server name as the SNI value.

-* SNI overrides defined using an Origin Rule will take precedence over SNI rewrite options.
+* SNI overrides defined using an Origin Rule will take precedence over SNI rewrites.

 {{</Aside>}}